svoop/rodbot/lib/rodbot/plugins/matrix/README.matrix.md

-# Rodbot Plugin – Matrix
+# Rodbot plugin – Matrix

 Relay with the Matrix communication network